-This bill precludes AB 5 and Dynamex's "ABC Test" from being applied in the franchisee-franchisor relationship.
+This bill preclude AB 5 and Dynamex's "ABC Test" from being applied in the franchisee-franchisor relationship.
 Instead, a franchisee would not be deemed a franchisor's employee and will be considered an independent contractor unless a court determines the franchisor exercises actual control over the franchisee or the franchisee's employees beyond what a franchisor customarily exercises to control its trademarks, service marks, or trade dress.
-As with most other AB 5 exceptions, this would apply retroactively to the extent permitted by law.